October is reuse month in Ireland and Halloween is an the end of October so we are hoping to might consider resuing this Halloween!

-Halloween is an annual event celebrated each year on October 31, and this year Halloween occurs on Thursday, October 31.
-It is the day before All Saints’ Day and is also sometimes called All Hallows’ Eve
+This year Halloween will be on a Saturday, October 31 2020.
+It is the day before All Saints’ Day and is also sometimes called All Hallows’ Eve.

 Halloween might be a fun time for the family and a good sales opportunity for businesses, but it’s not great for our planet or environment.
 It helps create tonnes of food waste, mountains of cheap plastic accessories and decorations and bags of never worn again costumes.